root-foundation/root/README.md

 But, in reality, we see that the parent activity actually contains many moves that *can't* be categorized neatly into these sub-activities.

 For example, when Alice, an expert driver, drives a car, she fluidly makes many moves that don't treat those moves as separate sub-activities.
 For example, she may glance at the mirror while changing gears while turning the steering wheel while skipping to the next song in her music player.
+Alice has no need to break the activity of driving a car into sub-activities because she can handle its complexity.

 We can also see this in the context of startups: a great founder makes moves that can't neatly be categorized into product, design, engineering, brand, marketing, etc. Their moves exist in a fluid *space* that contains exponentially more possibilities than the possibilities in any sub-activity.

-This means that complexity *grows superexponentially* as we go up the tree.
+This means that each activity is *exponentially* more complex than its sub-activities, so complexity increases *superexponentially* as we climb the tree.
+In other words, the space of possible moves doesn’t just grow as we go up the tree, it *accelerates*.

-> Note: by superexponential growth, we mean growth that is faster than exponential.
-Exponential growth is like a crowd that simply doubles each round; super‑exponential growth is when the crowd not only doubles but also makes the _doubling speed_ itself rise every round, so the numbers skyrocket far faster than any steady doubling could.

 ### Example: creating a company